tscs37/catgi/README.md

 Pull requests should be well formatted.

-New Backends are required to implement everything but `ListGlob`.

 HTML should be kept to minimal filesize, CSS or JS should be avoided.

 Pull Request will be accepted from any of the code mirrors.